 Individual Student Learning Outcomes:

-The individual student learning outcomes of the baccalaureate program provide clear statements of expected student achievements, derived directly from the NYIT nursing model, accreditation and professional standards of practice and reflect the school's mission, core values, expected student and program outcomes.
+The individual student learning outcomes of the baccalaureate program provide clear statements of expected student achievements, derived directly from the New York Tech nursing model, accreditation, and professional standards of practice, and reflect the school's mission, core values, and expected student and program outcomes.

-- Utilize creative problem-solving and decision-making based on theories and models in the delivery of health care to individuals, families, groups and communities locally, nationally and globally across the life span, at the point of care.
+- Utilize creative problem-solving and decision-making based on theories and models in the delivery of person-centered healthcare to populations, locally and globally across the life span, that consider diversity, ethics, and equity

 Professional Roles and Behaviors: